dotnet/runtimelab/samples/NativeLibrary/README.md

-# Building Native Libraries with CoreRT
+# Building Native Libraries with NativeAOT

-This document will guide you through building native libraries that can be consumed by other programming languages with CoreRT.
-CoreRT can build static libraries that can be linked at compile time or shared libraries that are required at runtime.
+This document will guide you through building native libraries that can be consumed by other programming languages with NativeAOT.
+NativeAOT can build static libraries that can be linked at compile time or shared libraries that are required at runtime.

-## Create .NET Core Class Library project with CoreRT support
+## Create .NET Core Class Library project with NativeAOT support

-Create a .NET Core class library project using `dotnet new classlib -o NativeLibrary` and follow the [Hello world](../HelloWorld/README.md) sample instruction to add CoreRT support to it.
+Create a .NET Core class library project using `dotnet new classlib -o NativeLibrary` and follow the [Hello world](../HelloWorld/README.md) sample instruction to add NativeAOT support to it.

 ## Building static libraries